mosesfuego/Level-Learn/README.md

-# Level-Learn
+# UnityED.ai
-📚 Project Name: LearnLoop – Adaptive Education for Every Learner 🌍 The Mission
+📚 Project Name: UnityED.ai – Adaptive Education for Every Learner 🌍 The Mission
 LearnLoop is an adaptive learning platform built to support homeschooled students, learners in under-resourced communities, and independent students worldwide.
 Our goal is to democratize access to quality education by offering a free, intelligent, and responsive platform that evolves with each learner.